hynek/svcs/README.md

 *svcs* is written by [Hynek Schlawack](https://hynek.me/) and distributed under the terms of the [MIT](https://github.com/hynek/svcs/blob/main/LICENSE) license.

-The development is kindly supported by my employer [Variomedia AG](https://www.variomedia.de/) and all my amazing [GitHub Sponsors](https://github.com/sponsors/hynek).
+The development is kindly supported by my employer [Variomedia AG](https://www.variomedia.de/) and all my fabulous [GitHub Sponsors](https://github.com/sponsors/hynek).

 The [Bestagon](https://www.youtube.com/watch?v=thOifuHs6eY) locator logo is made by [Lynn Root](https://www.roguelynn.com), based on an [Font Awesome](https://fontawesome.com) Icon.
 *svcs* has started out as a wrapper around [*wired*](https://wired.readthedocs.io/) by [Michael Merickel](https://michael.merickel.org/) and has been heavily influenced by it.